 As the person operating the crane that lifted and moved the bars swung the load out toward the pier, one of the bars fell.
 It weighed 1,300 pounds, struck a worker on the ground, and killed him.

-The workers moving the bars were not trained with the equipment they were using.
+The workers moving the bars were not trained with their equipment.
 They were also not the preferred method for moving the cargo from the ship.

 Vehicle Accident